xesscorp/VHDL_Lib/README.rst

     LedDigits.vhd:
         An interface to the Charlieplexed LED array on the StickIt!
 LED Digits module.

+    Misc.vhd:
+        Miscellaneous modules that don't fit under any other category.

     MemTest.vhd:
         A module that writes a random stream of values to memory.